pb4ugoout/Jamboard/carrier_details.md

 W.) 6-pin single row JST.
 UART0.
 Doesn't output anything from the stock Jamboard Jetson module.
 Tested working from other modules.
 UART is enabled in the bootloader but disabled in the config.

-X.) HDMI Video Out (possible mirror of eDP on label M).
+X.) HDMI Video Out - Confirmed that this is the video output from the Jetson.
+It connects to the HDMI port here and then passes through it down to the Milestone processor (label Z).

 Y.) 2-pin jumper of unknown purpose.